eliottjohnson/Obsidian-Vault/Eliott/CHIMERA/MD Planning.md

 If trouble, switch to protons for YASP.
 Federico with a picoscope in IRRAD.

-Quad scan on dump at another date.
+Quad scan on dump at another date at lower energy.